 Moved many children secretly to the 'new' Poland after the war

 At the end of the war, when the new borders of Poland were defined, the Sisters and 104 children had to leave Vilnius by special train, to go to the 'new' Poland.
-There were partisans and unauthorised children hidden on board, with their families.
-Sr Laura ran the risk of being shot.
+There were partisans and unauthorized children hidden on board, with their families.
+Sr. Laura ran the risk of being shot.
 She prayed incessantly and obtained the grace of safety from the Mother of God.

-Starting out again to bring new vigour to the work
+Starting out again to bring new vigor to the work

-Mother Laura started out again and opened another 12 Houses.
-She got the novitiate going again, gave everything a new sense of energy, joy.
+Mother Laura started out again and opened another 12 houses.
+She got the novitiate going again, gave everything a new sense of energy and joy.
 People got their smiles back again.

 But she now felt exhausted.
 With her Sisters around her and accompanied by everyone praying for her, she died on August 30, 1951 at Pogrzebień.